Multi-level marketing: Comparisons to pyramid schemes

 MLM companies have been made illegal in some jurisdictions as a mere variation of the traditional pyramid scheme, including in China.
 In jurisdictions where MLM companies have not been made illegal, many illegal pyramid schemes attempt to present themselves as MLM businesses.
 Given that the overwhelming majority of MLM participants cannot realistically make a net profit, let alone a significant net profit, but instead overwhelmingly operate at net losses, some sources have defined all MLM companies as a type of pyramid scheme, even if they have not been made illegal like traditional pyramid schemes through legislative statutes.

 MLM companies are designed to make profit for the owners/shareholders of the company and a few individual participants at the top levels of the MLM pyramid of participants.
 According to the U.S. Federal Trade Commission (FTC), some MLM companies already constitute illegal pyramid schemes even by the narrower existing legislation, exploiting members of the organization.

 Lawsuits

-Companies that use the MLM business model have been a frequent subject of criticism and lawsuits.
-Legal claims against MLM companies have included, among other things: